edgio-docs/edgio-docs/src/pages/guides/logs.md

 ### waf {/*waf*/}

-WAF security state: geo for geo blocking, bl for block list, dl-<list name> for dynamic lists if the request was blocked; wl for allow list, by for bypass if the request was passed.
+WAF security state: geo for geo blocking, bl for block list, dl-{list name} for dynamic lists if the request was blocked; wl for allow list, by for bypass if the request was passed.

 ### sh {/*sh*/}